 Welcome to Holden Village

 Holden Village is a Lutheran ministry, nestled in a forested valley at 3,200 feet in the North Cascade Mountains of Washington state.
-The Village welcomes people of all ages, races, faiths and backgrounds, offering modest yet comfortable amenities in a wilderness setting.
+The Village welcomes people of all ages, ethnicities, faiths and backgrounds, offering modest yet comfortable amenities in a wilderness setting.

-2013-14: Under Construction
+Now Under Construction

 The Village operated as a mining town from 1937-1957.
 It is now the site of a massive remediation project to clean up environmental problems left from those mining days.
 During this disruption, village infrastructure and facilities are also being upgraded.
-Guest visits are not possible during the summer construction season, but winter guests are welcome, Dec.
-20, 2013-April 21, 2014.
+Guest visits are not possible during the summer construction season.
 Volunteer staff continue to live at the Village year-round, and skilled trades professionals are sought to help with Holden's infrastructure updates.

 NEXT DIRECTORS CHOSEN: (September 19, 2014) It is with excitement and enthusiasm that the Holden Board announces that the next directors of Holden Village will be Chuck Hoffman and Peg Carlson-Hoffman, of Overland Park, Kansas.
 Read the announcement that was made at Holden Village on Friday, September 19 at 6pm by Board President, Karl Anderson, and Josh Post, Vice President.